 During those extra seconds, the pike has more than enough time to swallow your baitfish whole, which increases the risk of its teeth getting to your mainline.

-So, in order to prevent losing fish due to a bitten off mainline, all you have to do is using a wire trace.
+So, in order to prevent losing fish due to a bitten off mainline, all you have to do is use a wire trace.

 How Do You Use a Wire Trace?